Side Effects from Treatment with Immunotherapy

 Mouth and tongue sores

-Some targeted therapies can cause painful sores of the mouth and lips (called stomatitis), which can make eating painful.
+Some immunotherapies can cause painful sores of the mouth and lips (called stomatitis), which can make eating painful.
 Certain medications and mouthwashes can help to repair mouth cells, coat the sores or block the pain caused by the sores.
 Rinsing your mouth with salt or baking soda can also improve mouth sores.

 Nausea, vomiting and appetite changes